sodascience/awesome-citizen-science-nl/README.md

 You can easily contribute to Awesome Citizen Science Projects in the Netherlands dataset by following [our contributing guide](CONTRIBUTING.md).

-:x: Link is not working
+:x: Link to project might be broken

 Inspired by [Awesome Python](https://github.com/vinta/awesome-python).